Skip to content

 Crockpot

 A crockpot is the complete opposite of a rice cooker when it comes to cooking time.
-It is alternatively called a slow cooker for a reason – the average cook time is two to eight hours.
+It is alternatively called a slow cooker for a reason – the average cooking time is two to eight hours.

 A crockpot is perfect if you want to throw a lot of ingredients into a pot and let it simmer for hours while you are at work.
 Once you arrive home, you’ll have a tender, delicious, hot meal waiting for you.
 Crockpots also come with a timer setting so that when you are away, you don’t have to worry about burning your food or causing a fire.